 At the close of Pride month, I wanted to take a moment to reflect on why this month feels important to me.

-As a mostly straight, cisgender, relatively educated, affluent, white, English-speaking, middle-aged, man, (born nearly a decade after Stonewall), I won’t pretend to know what the struggle for gay rights has been like (or how it feels to be a marginalised minority of any flavour) but I understand the importance of celebrating exactly who you are and the high cost of trying to “fit in”.
+As a mostly straight, cisgender, relatively educated, affluent, white, English-speaking, middle-aged, man, (born nearly a decade after Stonewall), I won’t pretend to know what the struggle for gay rights has been like or how it feels to be a marginalised minority.
+That said, I do understand the importance of celebrating exactly who you are and the high cost of trying to “fit in”.
 There is no more powerful tool for creating communities of people committed to positive change than by celebrating both our uniqueness and connectedness.
 I believe this is true whether we’re talking about professional teams, friendships, or entire societies.

 “The poison was shame and the antidote is pride.” – Craig Schoonmaker